PeterCamilleri/games_lessons/01/README.md

 Smalltalk.
 Graphical User Interface were invented under that language by Xerox in the 80s.
 It was the ideal language for such work.

-So why was the development such an agonizing death march?
+So if the ugliness of 'C' was not a factor, why was the development such an agonizing death march?

 It did NOT help that the language was called "Smalltalk".
 Explaining to grim-faced suits that you are embarking on a costly development process in